Monday, May 7, 2012

 2500 Government Houses Up for Bulk Sale

-Barely six hours after billionaire investor Warren Buffett said that if he could he’d like to buy “a couple of hundred thousand single family homes,” the regulator of Fannie Mae and Freddie Mac put about 2,500 of theirs up for sale.
 It is the next step in the government’s REO (bank-owned) to rent program; the plan, announced earlier this month, is designed to help Fannie and Freddie unload thousands of foreclosed properties weighing on their books.
 Fannie Mae alone owns more than 100,000 repossessed properties.

 “This is another important milestone in our initiative designed to reduce taxpayer losses, stabilize neighborhoods and home values, shift to more private management of properties, and reduce the supply of REO properties in the marketplace,” said FHFA acting director Edward DeMarco in a press release.